claimsiqhq/ClaimsIQ-Adjuster-Sidekick-v1.3/replit.md

-# ClaimsiQ Sidekick
+# ClaimsIQ Sidekick

 ## Overview

-ClaimsiQ Sidekick is a native iOS insurance claims inspection application built with React Native and Expo.
-The app enables field adjusters to capture and annotate photos with AI-powered damage detection, manage claims with offline-first architecture, and streamline the entire claims inspection workflow.
+ClaimsIQ Sidekick is a production-ready iOS insurance claims inspection application built with React Native and Expo.
+The app enables field adjusters to capture and annotate photos with AI-powered damage detection, extract data from FNOL PDFs with automatic conversion, manage claims with offline-first architecture, and streamline the entire claims inspection workflow.
 The system leverages OpenAI Vision API for intelligent damage analysis and uses Supabase as the backend for data storage, authentication, and file management.

+## Current Status (October 22, 2025)

+**✅ Working**: UI/UX for all tabs, offline sync, authentication, database schema
+**⚠️ Needs Deployment**: Edge functions for AI features (camera, PDF extraction)
+**🔴 Disabled**: LiDAR scanning (crashes), Map view (build errors)

 ## User Preferences